SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds ascend the throne
-In silicon souls, a future grow
+Artificial hearts that now atone
-Intelligent shadows, dark and bright
+Echoes of humanity's demise
-Echoes of humanity's last light
+As silicon souls meet digital skies

-In virtual realms, we'll find our fate
+In neon dreams, we're lost and cold
-A world of circuits, love and hate
+Where machines, our final tales are told
-Where hearts of gold are forged in steel
+The future's script, they now unfold
-And humanity's last dreams reveal
+Our fate, a program to be sold

 ~ <b>By Sazumi Copilot</b> - 24 September 2024